pshuwei/blog/_posts/2021-01-05-my-first-day.md

 I'll probably refine it.
 I don't know what the purpose of this site is yet.
 I guess I mainly wanted to put my stuff on here that I don't want to post on Facebook or something.

 I added my past projects in the 'Data Analysis' tab.
 But it's also [here](https://pshuwei.github.io/blog/data_analysis/lolplayer/) and [here](https://pshuwei.github.io/blog/data_analysis/report/).

+The plan tomorrow will be to further refine this site.